openhab/website/imprint.md

 openHAB is a registered trademark of Kai Kreuzer in the EU, the US and other countries.

-Rules for the re-use of the openHAB logo can be found [here](/about/logos.html).
+Rules for the re-use of the openHAB trademark and logo can be found in our [Trademark Policy](/about/trademark.html).

 ## Liability for Contents